 Times Square & the Theater District

-You’ll also notice a wealth of electronics stores throughout the neighborhood, many perpetually trumpeting GOING OUT OF BUSINESS sales.
-These joints have been going out of business since the Stone Age—but one thing’s certain, just like a real out-of-business store, you won’t be able to return a lemon camera you bought there.
-Better to stick with buying souvenir trinkets and T-shirts at these joints.
-Electronics are more wisely purchased at B&H for real bargains with set prices—and legitimate warranties.
+You’ll also notice a wealth of electronics stores throughout the neighborhood, many perpetually trumpeting going-out-of-business sales.
+These joints have been going out of business since the Stone Age—but one thing’s certain: Just like at a real out-of-business store, you won’t be able to return a lemon camera you bought here.
+Better to stick with buying souvenir trinkets and T-shirts at such places.
+Electronics are more wisely purchased at B&H Photo Video (420 Ninth Ave.) for real bargains with legitimate warranties.

 Don’t leave the neighborhood just yet.
-Stop by the Drama Book Shop at 250 W. 40th St. to browse hard-to-find plays in print, and maybe meet a real-life starving actor.
-Then head up Ninth Avenue in Hell’s Kitchen, between 42nd and 57th streets, home to a wealth of little shops and charming restaurants.
+Head up Ninth Avenue in Hell’s Kitchen, between 42nd and 57th streets, home to a wealth of little shops and charming restaurants.
 One of the more interesting is Scent Elate, 313 W. 48th St., between Eighth and Ninth avenues (tel.
-212/258-3043; www.scentelate.com), which stocks candles, handmade soaps, essential oils, an array of products made by local artists, and the legendary Lampe Berger perfume lamps (one of the few places to find them in the city).
+212/258-3043), which stocks candles, handmade soaps, essential oils, an array of products made by local artists, and the legendary Lampe Berger perfume lamps.
+This is one of the few places to find the latter in the city.

-Wander over to 42nd Street to hit the big-name shops, like Lids, a chain that carries the official on-field baseball cap of every single major-league baseball team, and what seems like every variation, too.
+Wander over to 42nd Street to hit the big-name shops, like Lids (at #239), a chain that carries the official on-field baseball cap of every single Major League Baseball team, and what seems like every variation, too.

 Fifth Avenue & 57th Street

 Madison Avenue from 57th to 79th streets boasts the most expensive retail real estate in the world.
 Bring lots of plastic.
-This ultradeluxe strip—particularly in the high 60s—is home to the most luxurious designer boutiques, with Barneys New York as the anchor.
+This ultradeluxe strip—particularly in the high 60s—is home to dozens of snooty designer boutiques.

-Don’t be intimidated by the glamour of this shopper’s mile or any of the celebrities you’re likely to cross paths with.
-The luxury boutiques of Madison Avenue will be happy you stopped by if only to peruse their treasures, and maybe even discover a bargain in the racks.
-There’s also the joy of fine architecture among many of these upscale retailers, like the stunning Ralph Lauren Store, housed in a revamped mansion at 72nd Street.
-If you’re in the market for something different, two of the more diverse retailers are the Chinese luxury boutique Shanghai Tang, 600 Madison Ave. (tel.
-212/888-0111; www.shanghaitang.com), and French crystalier Lalique at 609 Madison Ave. (tel.
-212/355-6550), both with merchandise you won’t find anywhere else in town.
+But don’t be intimidated by the glamour of this shopper’s mile or any of the celebrities you might cross paths with.
+The luxury boutiques of Madison Avenue will be happy you stopped by if only to peruse their treasures.
+There’s also the joy of fine architecture among many of these upscale retailers.
+The stunning Ralph Lauren Store, for instance, is housed in a revamped mansion at 72nd Street.
+If you’re in the market for high-end French crystals, head to Lalique at 609 Madison Ave. (tel.
+212/355-6550).
+The original Vera Wang bridal boutique sits on this stretch, too, at #991.

 Upper West Side

-Few neighborhoods are free of big chain stores, and now 125th Street, Harlem’s central boulevard, is crowded with them.
-The heart of this shopping thoroughfare is between St. Nicholas Avenue and Fifth Avenue, where you’ll find and discount outlet for the GAP, along with H&M, MAC Cosmetics, the Children's Place, Starbucks, Old Navy, and Marshall’s.
-Also sprinkled among the big names are stores that represent the unique Harlem character.
-Hip-hop boutiques are 1-2-5 mainstays, including two locations of Jimmy Jazz, 132 and 239 W. 125th St. (tel.
-212/663-2827) where you can get anything from a Kangol to Girbaud Femme.
-For a decade now, Hue-Man Books, 2319 Frederick Douglass Blvd., just south of 125th Street (tel.
-212/665-7400), has been the neighborhood joint for books and readings—specializing in Harlem-based authors and local bestsellers, as well as “voices from the ‘hood” categorized under “Street Fiction.”
-And while 125th has no shortage of sidewalk vendors selling incense, we think you'll get the best African goods, in the most interesting setting, by heading to the Malcolm Shabazz Market on 116th St. (between Malcolm X Boulevard and Fifth Avenue).
+Sprinkled among the big names are some stores that represent Harlem's unique character.
+For hip-hop boutiques, there are two locations of Jimmy Jazz, 132 and 239 W. 125th St. (tel.
+212/663-2827), where you can get anything from Kangol headwear to Girbaud women's designs.
+And while 125th has no shortage of sidewalk vendors selling incense, we think you'll get the best African goods, in the most interesting setting, by heading to the Malcolm Shabazz Market on 116th St. between Malcolm X Boulevard and Fifth Avenue.

-And with plenty more shopping to be found on side streets, you can also do a little online browsing to zero in on specific shops or merchandise at www.harlemonestop.com, which also does local walking and trolley tours.
+With plenty more shopping to be found on side streets, do a little online browsing at Harlem One Stop ahead of your visit to zero in on specific shops or merchandise as well as walking tours and special events.

-Brooklyn is a shopping destination in its own right, and some of the best and most interesting things can be found in Park Slope, Williamsburg, Fort Greene, Cobble Hill/Carroll Gardens, DUMBO, and other neighborhoods.
+Brooklyn is a shopping destination in its own right.
+Some of the best and most interesting things can be found in Park Slope, Williamsburg, Fort Greene, Cobble Hill/Carroll Gardens, DUMBO, and other neighborhoods.

-In recent years, Park Slope became officially great shopping territory, lined with endless adorable and diverse, independently owned retailers selling unique wares.
+In recent years, Park Slope has become great shopping territory.
+The area is lined with adorable, diverse, and independently owned shops selling unique wares.
 The main action is along Fifth and Seventh avenues, both starting from Flatbush Avenue all the way down to about 15th Street.
-There’s also the centrally located Atlantic Terminal Mall, should you need to visit Brooklyn’s superbusy Target or another big chain store like Gamestop, Daffy’s, or Guitar Center.
-Mostly I skip the mall and wander down Atlantic Avenue toward Smith Street and Court Street in Cobble Hill to browse the wealth of charming boutiques—and a Barney’s Co-Op at 194 Atlantic Ave. (tel.
-718/637-2234).
+There’s also the centrally located Atlantic Terminal Mall (139 Flatbush Ave.), should you need to visit Brooklyn’s superbusy Target or another big chain store like GameStop or Guitar Center.
+Mostly I skip the mall and wander down Atlantic Avenue toward Smith Street and Court Street in Cobble Hill to browse the wealth of charming boutiques.

-Closer to Manhattan you’ll find the very scenic, cobblestoned DUMBO (that’s Down Under the Manhattan Bridge Overpass), with high-end stores in spacious shops, and Jacques Torres Chocolate.
-Over in Williamsburg, the Brooklyn Flea weekend market (www.brooklynflea.com), should not be missed in either its Saturday warm-weather outdoor location on Lafayette Ave., or Sunday indoors at Skylight One Hanson, open year-round.
-Its off-shoot Smorgasburg (www.smorgasburg.com) takes place in Williamsburg and DUMBO and is a foodie market par extraordinaire.
-It's in the outer boroughs during the warm weather months on weekends, and at the South Street Seaport daily.
+Closer to Manhattan you’ll find the very scenic, cobblestoned DUMBO (that stands for Down Under the Manhattan Bridge Overpass).
+Jacques Torres Chocolate and other high-end stores occupy the spacious shops here.
+Over in Williamsburg, the Brooklyn Flea weekend market should not be missed in either its Saturday warm-weather outdoor location on Lafayette Avenue or the year-round indoor version held on Sundays at Skylight One Hanson.
+An offshoot, Smorgasburg, takes place in Williamsburg and DUMBO and is a foodie market par extraordinaire.
+It's held during the warm-weather months on weekends.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.